kubermates-org/kubermates.github.io/content/docs/2022-02-04-blog-spotlight-on-sig-multicluster.md

 external_url: https://www.kubernetes.dev/blog/2022/02/04/sig-multicluster-spotlight-2022/
 post_kind: link
 draft: false
-tldr: 'Authors: Dewan Ahmed (Aiven) and Chris Short (AWS) SIG Multicluster is the Special Interest Group (SIG) focused on how Kubernetes concepts are expanded and used beyond the cluster boundary.
+tldr: 'Spotlight on SIG Multicluster Introduction A summary of their conversation Wrap up Authors: Dewan Ahmed (Aiven) and Chris Short (AWS) SIG Multicluster is the Special Interest Group (SIG) focused on how Kubernetes concepts are expanded and used beyond the cluster boundary.
 Historically, Kubernetes resources only interacted within that boundary - KRU or Kubernetes Resource Universe (not an actual Kubernetes concept).'
-summary: 'Authors: Dewan Ahmed (Aiven) and Chris Short (AWS) SIG Multicluster is the Special Interest Group (SIG) focused on how Kubernetes concepts are expanded and used beyond the cluster boundary.
+summary: 'Spotlight on SIG Multicluster Introduction A summary of their conversation Wrap up Authors: Dewan Ahmed (Aiven) and Chris Short (AWS) SIG Multicluster is the Special Interest Group (SIG) focused on how Kubernetes concepts are expanded and used beyond the cluster boundary.
 Historically, Kubernetes resources only interacted within that boundary - KRU or Kubernetes Resource Universe (not an actual Kubernetes